 In addition, if a person wants prescription drug coverage, Medicare Part D, they can get it through the HMO plan.
 However, a person cannot have Medicare Part D and an Advantage HMO plan at the same time.

-A person must be enrolled in original Medicare to be eligible for an Advantage plan.
+A person must be enrolled in Original Medicare to be eligible for a Medicare Advantage plan.
 For the HMO plan, a person must also live in the plan’s service area.

 In 2020, people with ESRD are only eligible for an HMO Advantage plan if they enroll in a special needs plan (SNP), or previously enrolled in an HMO before the ESRD diagnosis.

-From January 1, 2021, changes in the regulations mean that a person with ESRD can enroll in an Advantage plan during any valid enrollment period.
+From January 1, 2021, changes in the regulations meant that a person with ESRD could enroll in an Advantage plan during any valid enrollment period.

-People can enroll in a Medicare Advantage plan, including a HMO plan, during several enrollment periods:
+People can enroll in a Medicare Advantage plan, including an HMO plan, during several enrollment periods:

-A person enrolled in an Advantage HMO plan must generally pay the premium for Medicare Part B, and a plan premium.
+A person enrolled in a Medicare Advantage HMO plan must generally pay the premium for Medicare Part B, and a plan premium.
 However, some HMO plans help pay a percentage of the Medicare Part B premium.

 HMOs usually have the lowest out-of-pocket costs.
 These can include premiums, deductibles, coinsurance, and copays.

-• The deductible for the HMP plan may be as low as zero, depending on the plan.
+- The deductible for the HMO plan may be as low as zero, depending on the plan.

 All HMO plans have an out-of-pocket maximum, although the amounts vary among plans.
 A person can check plan costs and other details using this online tool.

-Among several other Advantage plans, a HMO plan generally has lower out-of-pocket expenses.
+Among several other Advantage plans, an HMO plan generally has lower out-of-pocket expenses.
 Healthcare is given by in-network providers, although emergency services can be covered out-of-network.